amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 # 1. Introduction

-In-store Foot Traffic Analytics for Retail Stores is a powerful data-driven market research mechanism that may be implemented to grow your retail business in any environment (Central Business District (CBD), Cities, etc.).
+In-store Foot Traffic Analytics for Retail Stores is a powerful data-driven market research mechanism that may be implemented to grow your retail business in any environment (eg. Central Business District (CBD), Cities, Towns, etc.).

+Traditional methods to measure foot traffic comprises of: <br\>
+1. Tally or Clicker Counting
+2. Security and Cameras

 ## 1.1.
 Problem Statement
 ## 1.2.
 Objective